bcgov/orgbook-bc-api-docs/README.md

 ### What is the OrgBook?

-OrgBook has been developed by the Government of Birtish Columbia as a searchable public directory of open verifiable data about organizations legally registered in the province.
+OrgBook has been developed by the Government of British Columbia as a searchable public directory of open verifiable data about organizations legally registered in the province.
 Orgbook is leveraging novel blockchain-based technology, powered by the web, to help move BC into a digital economy.

 The publicly available search directory can be found [here](https://www.orgbook.gov.bc.ca/en/home), however an API has also been made available to allow developers to integrate verifiable organization data search into their own applications.
 This repository serves as the central source of information and tools for the OrgBook API.

 ### What does the OrgBook API offer?

-The OrgBook API offers a number of features, that make it simple to integrate a fully featured verifiable organization data search into applications.
+The OrgBook API offers a number of features that make it simple to integrate a fully featured verifiable organization data search into applications.
 Some of these features include, but are not limited to:

 - Autocomplete name search
 - Basic organization search